EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 curl -L https://openeo.${INGRESS_HOST}/openeo/1.2/processes | jq .
 ```

 _Expected output:_ A JSON object with an array of processes.
-Use your terminal’s scroll or `jq` to inspect the output.
+Use your terminal's scroll or `jq` to inspect the output.

 ---